Inspiring Scandinavian Kitchen Design Ideas

 What makes a Scandinavian kitchen?

-Simple forms, functionality and minimal design, characterize Scandinavian kitchens.
-They feature clean lines, natural materials, such as wood, and neutral color palettes.
-Additionally, they often incorporate plenty of natural light, sleek and modern appliances, and minimal decor.
+Simple forms, functionality and minimal design characterize Scandinavian kitchens.
+They feature clean lines, natural textures, such as wood, and neutral color palettes.
+Additionally, they often incorporate soft textiles, wood cabinetry and white finishes.

 What is a Danish kitchen?